How to Dissolve Pool Stabilizer (CYA) - Complete Guide

 Testing and Timing

-Wait at least 48-72 hours after adding stabilizer before testing your CYA levels with a reliable test kit like the Taylor K-2006C.
+Wait until the stabilizer has fully dissolved before testing your CYA levels — roughly a day if you pre-dissolved it, but 2-4 days (sometimes close to a week) with the sock method.
+Testing too early reads low and tempts you to over-add.
+Use a reliable kit like the Taylor K-2006C.
 The CYA test requires a separate reagent (R-0013) and uses a turbidity measurement method.
 Don't rely on test strips for CYA readings as they're notoriously inaccurate.

 Common Mistakes to Avoid